Circassia: External relations

 Legally and internationally, the Treaty of Belgrade 1739 provided for the recognition of the independence of Eastern Circassia (Kabarda), where both the Russian Empire and the Ottoman Empire recognized it, and the great powers at the time witnessed the treaty.
-The Congress of Vienna held in the period between 1814-1815 also stipulated the recognition of the independence of Circassia.
+The Congress of Vienna held in the period between 1814 and 1815 also stipulated the recognition of the independence of Circassia.
 In 1837, Circassian leaders sent letters to European countries requesting legal recognition.
 Following this, the United Kingdom recognized Circassia.
 However, during the Russian-Circassian War, the Russian Empire did not recognize Circassia as an independent region, and treated it as Russian land under rebel occupation, despite having no control or ownership over the region.
-Russian generals referred to the Circassians not by their ethnic name, but as "mountaineers", “bandits", and "mountain scum".
+Russian generals referred to the Circassians not by their ethnic name, but as "mountaineers", "bandits", and "mountain scum".

 The Circassian Parliament launched large-scale foreign policy activities.
 First of all, an official memorandum was drafted addressed to Tsar Alexander II.
 The text of the memorandum was presented to the tsar by the leaders of the Parliament during the latter's visit to Circassia in September 1861.
 The Parliament also accepted an appeal to the Ottoman and European governments.
 Special envoys were sent to Istanbul and London to seek diplomatic and military support.
 The activities of the Circassian government received the full support of public organizations, so the Circassian Committee of Istanbul and London supported Circassia.
 Thus, if not de jure, then de facto Circassia acquired the features of a subject of international law.